 This briefing gives details about how many foreign citizens acquire British citizenship every year, their demographic characteristics, and the various bases for their grants of British citizenship.

-- English language requirements and the Life in the UK test account for a small percentage of rejected naturalisation applications, although these requirements may deter additional potential applicants.
+- 5% of citizenship applications were rejected in 2014.
+The majority of refusals since 2002 have been because of failure to meet either the residence or the 'good character' requirements.
+English language requirements and the Life in the UK test account for a small percentage of rejected naturalisation applications, but may deter additional potential applicants.

-- 53% of naturalisations went to foreign nationals who have lived in the UK for the required five years, plus one additional year as a settled resident for non-EEA/Swiss nationals.
+- 50% of naturalisations in 2014 were of foreign nationals who have lived in the UK for the required five years, plus one additional year as a settled resident .
 Most of the other half is split between spouses and civil partners of British citizens and minor children registering as citizens.

 Understanding the evidence